 Not only will you get your name in front of many local people, you will also help the Romsey Community Lantern Project, a not-for-profit local organisation.

-If you would like to have a lantern in this year's parade please contact us by the end of September (at the latest), preferably earlier if you would like a large special lantern made specially for you.
-Or you can download a form here
+If you would like to have a lantern in this year's parade please contact us by the end of October (at the latest), preferably earlier if you would like a large special lantern made specially for you.

 Almost all of the other lanterns are made by amateurs and volunteers who are dedicated to making the parade an enjoyable and successful part of Romsey Late Night Shopping.
 Please do be a part of it too.